martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive Services Demofest.md

 * Item (Choose from featured items on home page): Outfit, You May Like, Cheaper, Accessories
 * Cart: You may like, Free shipping over $60 threshold
 * User (use 00012): Based on your history
+* Search for "predator astroturf" or "aston villa home shirt 2011"